solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

    > In this case we are going to migrate our data to another container within the same database.
 The same ideas apply even if we wanted to migrate our data to another database entirely.

 1. In order to consume the change feed we make use of a **Lease Container**.
-Add the following lines of code in place of `//code continues here` to create the lease container:
+Add the following lines of code in place of `//todo: Add lab code here` to create the lease container:

    ```csharp
    Container leaseContainer = await db.CreateContainerIfNotExists(